PaulAndreRada/craneo/README.md

 ```

 ### Read Chain
 A Read Chain is used when you want to parse a message in detail.
-By returning the string `’read’` inside of any response property along with a `responseList` property inside that same object the bot will read the message supplied a second time.
+By returning the string `’read’` inside of a response along with a `responseList` property inside that same object the bot will read the message supplied a second time.
 This time using the responseList supplied inside of the matching object.
 This can be done in multiple sequences in order to get the most accurate reading of a message.

 ```js